catchychoruses/chatapp-redux/README.md

 ## TBD:

-- rewrite the backend to be less crappy
+- rewrite the backend to be less bad™
 - implement express-session for the API and use it in the websocket server too
 - make it look nice : )
-- add proper workbox config
+- add proper workbox config with push notifications
-- add lots and lots of cool chat functionality
+- add lots and lots of cool chat functionalities
 - add e2e testing on the front & api/unit testing on the back?
-- deploy to heroku as an actual docker container?? 🤪
+- deploy to heroku as an actual docker container? 🤪